mstatt/Emotion_Detection/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you want feel free to fork the repo You can also simply open an issue with the tag "enhancement".
+If you want, feel free to fork this repository.
+You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project